Tilt-driven antiferroelectricity in PbZrO$_3$

-{\em Discussion and outlook.} Recent {\em ab initio} studies of PZO unveiled other phases \cite{Aramberri21,Baker21Arxiv} competing for the ground state which have a comparable energy to $Pbam$; before closing we shall briefly comment on the relevance of our results to these findings.
-To this end, we have performed a similar analysis of the $\uparrow\uparrow\downarrow$ ferrielectric 30-atom structure described in Ref.~\citenum{Aramberri21} (see Supplemental Material 8 \cite{SM}).
-We find a similar energy ($-273$~meV/f.u.) and strong structural similarities with the $Pbam$ data shown in Fig.~\ref{Fig:AFE-Decompose}(a); thus, this phase can be attributed to the same class of modulated structures as the $\uparrow\uparrow\downarrow\downarrow$ $Pbam$ studied in this manuscript.
-We speculate that either the rotopolar mechanism or such higher-order couplings may be involved in the formation of the $Pnma$--80 phase as well (the additional distortions take indeed the form of modulated polarization and tilts~\cite{Baker21Arxiv}), and thereby provide a unified framework to explain the emergence of spatially modulated structure in tilted perovskites.
+{\em Discussion and outlook.} We further speculate that either the rotopolar mechanism or such higher-order couplings may be involved in the formation of the recently discussed $Pnma$--80 phase \cite{Baker21Arxiv,Grosso21} (the additional distortions take indeed the form of 2D-modulated polarization and tilts), and thereby provide a unified framework to explain the emergence of spatially modulated structure in tilted perovskites.
 Application of these ideas to the many examples that have been recently discussed in the literature \cite{Kim13,Bosak20,Fu20,Grosso21} constitutes, in our view, an exciting avenue for further study.